Cavuno

 • Soft 404 signals: Tells Google the content is gone

-• Crawl efficiency: Expired jobs removed from sitemap promptly
+• Crawl efficiency: Expired jobs removed from sitemap quickly

 Best practices for job expiry